aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

     - Support continuity of care by providing easier, less time consuming access to providers to facilitate consistent use
     - Economic benefits for rural areas from reduced wage losses, reductions in use of higher cost emergency services

-4. **Barriers to telehealth in rural areas** *(Briefly introduce challenges to using telehealth as a solution, and clarify that these are the areas where the audience can make an impact in order to support telehealth adoption)*
+4.**Barriers to telehealth in rural areas** *(Briefly introduce challenges to using telehealth as a solution, and clarify that these are the areas where the audience can make an impact in order to support telehealth adoption)*
 * Digital divide
     * Explore national data map and then zoom in and focus on a specific state as a case study - Pennsylvania
         * Lower broadband access